The Girl Before

-The Girl Before is a 4-part television thriller adaptation created by J.P.
+The Girl Before is a British four-part thriller television series created by J.P.
 Delaney for BBC One and HBO Max, based on the 2016 novel of the same name by Delaney.

 Premise

 A traumatised woman falls in love with an extraordinary minimalist house, which remains under the spell of the architect who originally designed it, but not everything may be as it seems.